coveo/source.coveo.com/_posts/2017-09-22-coveo-for-sitecore-hive-what-is-it.md

 ## Experience Editor, code reusability, and easier upgrades

-Sitecore is pushing everyone to the Experience (XP) Editor, and this is also where we are heading with Hive.
+Sitecore is pushing everyone to the Experience (XP) Editor, and this is also where we are heading with Coveo for Sitecore Hive.
 Although the legacy renderings were editable in the XP Editor, adding and removing features was often controlled by a property on the main Coveo Search item.
 With Coveo Hive, you build a page block by block, which might feel harder at first, but will offer a lot more flexibility in the long run.

 ![Moving Components](/images/coveoforsitecorehive/movingcomponents.gif)